Plugins-PocketMineMP/NPC/README.md

 >
 >Modeling can also be applied.

-If you want to apply modeling, you need to put geometryName: "your geometry name" in the json file created with BlockBench.
+If you want to apply modeling, you need to put geometryName: "your geometry name" in the json file created with BlockBench like this!

 And, to apply modeling, you need to have the gd extension installed in your php binary.